srcorweb/ai-asssist/server/README.md

 ## SwiftChat Backend API

 The SwiftChat backend API is implemented using Python language and the FastAPI framework.
-It is packaged as a Docker image using [aws-lambda-adapter](https://github.com/awslabs/aws-lambda-web-adapter) and deployed to both AWS App Runner and AWS Lambda for execution.
+It is packaged as a Docker image using [aws-lambda-adapter](https://github.com/awslabs/aws-lambda-web-adapter) and deployed to AWS App Runner or AWS Lambda for execution.

 ## API Reference